brockfanning/sdg-metadata-bi/README.md

 # SDG Metadata Burundi

-Translation of indicator metadata for the Sustainable Development Goals in Mozambique.
+Translation of indicator metadata for the Sustainable Development Goals in Burundi.

 [Find more information on this project](https://brock.tips/sdg-metadata-bi/).